Mastering Google Ads: A Beginner's Roadmap (2026 Guide)

 Phase 5 Scaling & Next Steps (After You're Stable)

-Once you’re comfortable with Search and have steady conversions, you can start unlocking more of the platform.
+Once you are comfortable with Search and have steady conversions, you can start unlocking more of the platform.

 What to add next